dead-card/dead-card.github.io/game_design.md

 And three- *that gay people come from otherwise completely heterosexual families, oddities in an otherwise homogeneous family.* **That gay people are alone**.

 Almost a decade later I would create Red Tape in the summer of 2023 for a RPGMaker Horror jam.
-**The goal of this game was to explore- and destroy that myth of 'perfect' homogeneous families**.
+**The goal of this game was to explore -and <u>destroy</u>- that myth of 'perfect' homogeneous families**.
 I wanted players to interact with these ideas directly, to reveal them as lies, and to even choose whether to participate in the rewriting of their own family's history or to walk away from it.

 This was the defining philosophy and guiding light behind nearly every decision that went into the creation of Red Tape.

+## Designing a Family

+The family was of course the most important element, and the first to be designed.
+Their visual designs came far later than their narrative ones- most of the family members appear off-screen after all, ghosts haunting Chris and his brother through these tapes.

+## Designing a Home

+Jacob Gellar's video essay on Haunted Houses had a strong influence on the design of levels of the game.
+The setting (house) and the will of the family merges to one.
+I threw around some ideas of the House trapping Chris and Eddie for much longer, similar to House of Leaves, but decided against it (this was a jam game after all).

+## Designing for Horror

+#### The Limitations of RPGMaker MV
+RPGMaker MV is fixed to a 48x48 tile size, including characters and interactions.
+As a result I had to come up with a lot of creative workarounds to achieve the look I wanted for the game.
+For animations more than three or four frames, I could create them in groups of 3x4s.
+The result was a huge number of unwieldly and strange looking sprites, some of which added to the more common bugs found in the game.

+## Designing for Players
+#### Tutorials and Hints

+#### The Garden Puzzle